SOTA-RAG Series

 Cloudflare does not have any known offerings for Graph Data which meant we had to look outside their ecosystem for a solution.
 The defacto industry standard for graph databases is Neo4J, which we selected for our project.

-With that, we covered all the data stores we use in our SOTA RAG application.
+With that, we covered all the data stores we use in our SOTA RAG systems.
 While perhaps not the most invigorating topic we wanted to create a solid baseline understanding of the various data stores before moving on to more interesting topics such as the indexer and retriever pipelines.

 Follow us on LinkedIn to stay up to date on the latest blog posts and developments, or https://calendar.app.google/cjxbyrtmihduPpPt5 to get started on your RAG pipeline today.